ec0629/node-recipes/README.md

 - handling different routes and responding in various ways to requests

 ---

+## Recipe 20: using the fs module two fix corrupted files
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- Challenge: given a directory of corrupted files that have had their content duplicated create a script that will remove the duplicated content.

+---

+## Recipe 21: script that removes files older than 7 days old in a directory
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- the original challenge was to seed files to manually test the script, however, I added the jest testing and mocking

 # Notes
 ## 1: Understanding how require works